Tendon Injury

 How Tendon Injury is Diagnosed

-Medical history: The doctor will ask about how the injury occurred and your symptoms.
+Medical History: The doctor will ask about your symptoms, how the injury occurred, and your medical background.

-Physical examination: The doctor will examine the injured area, checking for swelling, bruising, tenderness, and range of motion.
-They will also assess the strength of the affected muscle and joint.
+Physical Examination: The doctor will carefully examine the affected area, checking for tenderness, swelling, range of motion, and strength.
+They may perform specific tests to assess the integrity of the tendon.

 Treatment Options for Tendon Injury